China's August new home prices fall at fastest pace in 10 months

-BEIJING, Sept 15 (Reuters) - China's new home prices fell at the fastest pace in 10 months in August, official data showed on Friday, underlining the depth of the crisis-hit property sector despite a recent flurry of support measures.
+BEIJING, Sept 15 (Reuters) - China's new home prices fell at the fastest pace in 10 months in August, official data showed on Friday, as conditions in the property sector continued to worsen despite a recent flurry of support measures.

 The 0.3% fall month-on-month came after a 0.2% drop in July, according to Reuters calculations based on National Bureau of Statistics (NBS) data.
 Prices were down 0.1% from a year earlier, after a 0.1% decline in July.